CollegiumAcademicum/collegiumacademicum.de/content/pages/unterstuetzen/direktkredite/index.en.md

 {{< /accordion >}}

 {{< accordion "What are the conditions for loans?" >}}
-We are glad to obtain loans starting at €1,000 Euro (for students starting at €500).
-An interest rate between 0% and 1.55 % will be agreed in the credit contract.
+We are glad to obtain loans starting at 1,000 euro (for students starting at 500 euro).
+An interest rate between 0 % and 1.55 % will be agreed in the credit contract.
 The minimum term of the loan is two years, and after this period the loan contract can be terminated with six months' notice.
 {{< /accordion >}}

 {{< accordion "How safe is a direct loan?" >}}